Jan Dusík

-Jan Dusík (born 25 April 1975) is a former Czech politician and Minister of Environment, activist and senior official in the United Nations Environment Programme in Geneva.
+Jan Dusík (born 25 April 1975) is a Czech activist and former politician.
+He was Minister of Environment and senior official in the United Nations Environment Programme in Geneva.
 Since March 2020 he leads sustainable development agenda in the WWF Arctic Programme.

 Biography

-Dusík is a graduate of the Law School of the Charles' University in Prague and the Oxford University where he studied Environmental Change and Management.
+Dusík is a graduate of the Law School of the Charles University in Prague and Oxford University where he studied Environmental Change and Management.

 Minister of Environment

 He has served as the Deputy Minister before being appointed the Minister of Environment in November 2009.
 This change was done after the former minister Ladislav Miko left to work for the European Commission.